Alexny1992/colorGame/README.md

 # colorGame

-# This little color game allows you to test your knowledge about RGB value
+# This little fun color game allows you to test your knowledge about RGB value